 Just having more meetings isn’t the answer (in fact, it can even make the problem worse).
 The key is to build intentional and meaningful collaborative experiences into your work.
-These experiences can take many forms, but one common (and effective) approach is to use ice breakers to kick off a meeting.
+These experiences can take many forms, but one effective approach is to use icebreakers to kick off a meeting.

-An ice breaker is a meeting activity that is meant to help foster a sense of community and build rapport between colleagues, students, or group members.
+An icebreaker is a team-building activity that helps group members get to know each other and feel more comfortable.
+Often used in team meetings or to introduce new students in a class, icebreakers foster a sense of community and help build rapport between colleagues, students, or team members.

-These activities vary widely, but generally speaking, there are three types of ice breakers:
+Icebreaker activities can vary widely, but there are three main types of icebreakers:

-Each approach can be as elaborate or as simple as you like — if you’re short on time or resources, just having a question in mind can do the trick.
+Each approach can be as elaborate or as simple as you like — if you’re short on time or have a large group, just having a question in mind can do the trick.
 If you have a larger team, activities or games are sometimes the best options since they will allow for natural opportunities to break out into smaller teams or subgroups.

 1. Where in the world are you?

 If you’re kicking off a virtual meeting with a new team, chances are you’re not all located in the same city or region (or even country).
 Have participants describe the city or town where they live, and name something they find iconic about that place.